Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

 and is contained in the full subcategory of $\D^{(b)}_{\mathrm{lisse}}(\X_\eta,\Z_p)[1/p]$ where every cohomology sheaf is crystalline. \end{corollary}

 \begin{proof} The $t$-exactness of $\T_\et$ follows from Lemma \ref{lem:Tet_texact}.

-We now show $\T_\et[1/p]$ induces an equivalence on the heart onto the subcategory of crystalline $\Q_p$-local systems, which by Zariski descent of $\Coh(\X^{\Syn})$ and $\Loc_{\Q_p}^\cris(\X_\eta)$ can be tested on a smooth affine.
-The functor $\T_\et$ is essentially surjective using Theorem \ref{thm:generalsmoothTetcrys}.
+We now show $\T_\et[1/p]$ induces an equivalence on the heart onto the subcategory of crystalline $\Q_p$-local systems, which by Zariski descent of $\Coh(\X^{\Syn})$ and $\Loc_{\Z_p}^\cris(\X_\eta)$ can be tested on a smooth affine (here we also use quasicompactness to ensure the covering is finite).
+The functor $\T_\et$ has the desired essential image on the heart using Theorem \ref{thm:generalsmoothTetcrys}.
 For full faithfulness, we have a map

-We use that $\mathcal{E} \to \mathcal{E}^{\vee \vee}$ is an equivalence in the isogeny category $\Coh(\X^{\Syn})[1/p]$.
+We use that the map $\mathcal{E} \to \mathcal{E}^{\vee \vee}$ is an equivalence in the isogeny category $\Coh(\X^{\Syn})[1/p]$.
 Indeed, after \'{e}tale realization and inverting $p$ it becomes an equivalence, because an isogeny $\Z_p$-local system is isomorphic to its double dual.
-Thus the kernel and cokernel of this map in $\Coh(\X^{\Syn})[1/p]$ are killed by $\T_\et[1/p]$.
+Thus the kernel and cokernel of the canonical map $\mathcal{E} \to \mathcal{E}^{\vee \vee}$ are killed by $\T_\et[1/p]$.
 Applying Proposition \ref{prop:p_tors_Tet} and the proof of Theorem \ref{thm:general_Tet_kernel} which upgrades the statement to the $F$-gauge being $p$-power torsion, the kernel and cokernel must be $0$ in $\Coh(\X^{\Syn})[1/p]$.
 Thus we can always assume both coherent $F$-gauges are reflexive.
 But there we already know $\T_\et$ is an equivalence by Theorem \ref{thm:generalsmoothTetcrys}.